ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. important::

     An approval from each of these three parts is required to release a project to the public.

+    Once approved, a project can be published to the :ref:`Public PyPI`.

 When releasing a project to the public, expect to: